CutFlame/MCDSaveEdit/README.md

 ##### Application Stopped Working

-If during launch you get a popup saying that MCDSaveEdit has stopped working, this means an internal error ocurred and could have various fixes.
+If during launch you get a popup saying that MCDSaveEdit has stopped working, this means an internal error ocurred and could mean various issues.
 MCDSaveEdit has a dependency on .NET Framework 4.7.1 so you could try installing that.
 - [.NET Framework Offline installer](https://support.microsoft.com/en-us/topic/the-net-framework-4-7-1-offline-installer-for-windows-2a7d0d5e-92f2-b12d-aed4-4f5d14c8ef0c)